Synopsis

 -p <buildscript>

 Read the package script buildscript instead of the PKGBUILD default; see PKGBUILD(5).
+The buildscript must be located in the directory makepkg is called from.

 -r, --rmdeps